garlik6/Interview_questions/README.md

 19) Where is the name of the file stored?
 20) How to stop a process and save its files marked deleted?(https://unix.stackexchange.com/questions/68523/find-and-remove-large-files-that-are-open-but-have-been-deleted)
 21) Where are access bits of a file stored?
-22) Running appache in thread mode vs proccess mod.
+22) Running appache in thread mode vs proccess mode.
 23) Thread vs process vs corutine/gorutine/korutine